Her outward appearance was that of a calm and confident young lady, but her insides were in turmoil.

 “You hear that Anise?
 Say thank you for the wonderful dress.”
 Adalina told her daughter.

-Anise got off her chair and quickly ran around the table.
+Anise lurched off her chair and quickly ran around the table.

-“Thank You!” giving Reanne and Sylvia each a hug before returning to her seat, avoiding Jillian.
+“Thank You!”
+She gave Reanne and Sylvia each a hug before returning to her seat while avoiding Jillian.
 Her face was beaming with joy.

 “Don’t get your dress dirty, you hear me?”
 Adalina cautioned once more.